manishas97/OOCSI-Pizzza-Choose/README.md

 ```

 Ordering multiple pizzas can be done by pressing the button multiple times with a maximum time interval of 100 seconds.
 When the 100 seconds have passed since the last button press the order will be placed.

+Ordering a pizza will result in an email being sent to one of the pizzarias defined in the Pizzeria.pde file.
+This pizza will be randomly chosen from the pizzas available at one of these pizza places.
+The pizzaria can responde with 'true' to this email to indicate that your order has been accepted.
+Otherwise the pizzaplace can response with 'false' after which a new order will be placed at a different pizzaria.
+One we are able to use the mood module we will have the mood influence the likelyhood of ordering a certain pizza.
+Feedback of this procces will be provided over the same oocsi channel as you sent the button press.
+When the order is accepted a tweet will be sent out metioning your twitter handle.